 Surgery may be done to cut or lengthen tendons of the stiff muscles that limit motion.
+Also, surgeons may connect tendons to a different part of the joint to balance the pull on the joint.
 Sometimes cutting certain nerve roots coming from the spinal cord (dorsal rhizotomy) reduces the spasticity and may help a few children, especially those who were born prematurely, as long as spasticity affects mainly the legs and mental function is good.

-Many children with cerebral palsy grow normally and may attend regular schools if they do not have severe intellectual and physical disabilities.
+Many children with cerebral palsy grow normally and may attend regular schools if they do not have severe intellectual disabilities.
 Other children require extensive physical therapy, need special education, and are severely limited in activities of daily living, requiring some type of lifelong care and assistance.
 However, even severely affected children can benefit from education and training, which increase their independence and self-esteem and greatly reduce the burden for family members or other caregivers.

 Information and counseling are available to parents to help them understand their child's condition and potential and to assist with problems as they arise.
 Loving parental care combined with assistance from public and private agencies, such as community health agencies, health organizations such as United Cerebral Palsy, and vocational rehabilitation organizations, can help children reach their highest potential.